danionescu0/home-automation/python-server/readme.md

 # Configuration

-* config/general.py : you'll find comments inside
+* config/general.py : you'll find comments inside (soon a large portion of it will be replaced by the configuration UI page)
 * in the UI settings/actuators to define actuators configuration
 * in the UI settings/actuators to define sensors configuration